 In a general sense, the ratio tells you whether the property generates enough revenue to cover its debt.
 If the ratio is less than 1, then you know that the property does not generate enough income to cover debt payments.

-You should work with a commercial real estate expert to get a more detailed view into a multifamily property’s value.
+You should work with commercial real estate loan experts to get a more detailed view into a multifamily property’s value.
 But these basic calculations should help you identify viable opportunities.

 Once you get further along in the process and find a multifamily property you wish to purchase, the next step is to consider your financing options.